paulocarvalhodesign/luso-cms/README.md

 ##Features Overview

 -Created with Laravel 3

--Composer.
+-Composer
--Themes.
+-Themes
--Caching system.
+-Caching system
--One folder wrapping upgradable core.
+-One folder wrapping upgradable core
--Multi location for bundles.
+-Multi location for bundles
--Core and user bundles.
+-Core and user bundles
--View overriding for bundles.
+-View overriding for bundles
 -More to come...